|Nutrition Facts (per serving)|

 Drain all but 2 tablespoons oil from the wok.

-Add the chilies peppers and stir-fry until the skins starts to darken and blister.
+Add the chilies peppers and stir-fry until the skins start to darken and blister.

 Add the garlic.

 Add the deep-fried chicken back into the pan.